AishwaryaPrabhakaran/atliq-grands-hotel-analysis/output/readme.md

 Revenue dependence on specific platforms highlights potential risk and opportunity for channel diversification.

 ---
+---

+## 9️⃣ Average Rating vs Average Occupancy

+**File:** `average_rating_vs_average_occupancy.png`

+**Business Question:**
+Does better customer satisfaction translate into higher occupancy?

+**How to Interpret:**
+- X-axis → Average Customer Rating
+- Y-axis → Average Occupancy (%)
+- Each point represents a city.

+Look for a positive relationship between ratings and occupancy.

+**Key Insight:**
+The relationship between ratings and occupancy is present but not strongly linear.
+Cities with moderate ratings still maintain strong occupancy, suggesting pricing and demand factors may influence performance more than service ratings alone.

+**Business Implication:**
+While service quality remains important for long-term brand equity, occupancy optimization may require pricing and demand-side strategies rather than relying solely on rating improvements.

+---

+## 🔟 June Occupancy by City

+**File:** `june_occupancy_by_city.png`

+**Business Question:**
+How did occupancy perform during the most recent month?

+**How to Interpret:**
+- Compare city-wise occupancy levels for June.
+- Identify short-term demand leaders and laggards.

+**Key Insight:**
+June occupancy levels align with overall city performance patterns, with Delhi leading and Bangalore trailing.

+**Business Implication:**
+Short-term demand patterns are consistent with structural city-level performance trends, reinforcing the need for city-specific pricing and demand strategies.

+---

 #  How to Use This Folder